TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/ipc/ICameraP2P.md

 ## Introduction

-ICameraP2P is the core functional interface of **Tuya Smart Camera Android SDK**, which mainly provides audio and video communication and instruction set interaction interface.
+ICameraP2P is the core functional interface of **Tuya Smart IPC SDK**, which mainly provides audio and video communication and instruction set interaction interface.